Inside Electric Imp’s Powerful Next-generation IDE

 Electric Imp Enterprise account holders, and free account holders who are collaborating on shared Enterprise accounts, will also need to understand how the different types of Device Group — Development, Production, Factory and Test Factory — are applied and how they interrelate.
-They will need a firm grasp of how factory BlinkUp fixtures are assigned in impCentral, how the new web app is used to deploy code to Production and Factory Device Groups, and how Test Factory Device Groups can be used to pre-flight your production process and factory setup before you go into production.
+They will need a firm grasp of how factory BlinkUp™ Fixtures are assigned in impCentral, how the web app is used to deploy production firmware to Production and Factory Device Groups, and how Test Factory Device Groups can be used to pre-flight your Connected Factory setup before you go into production.

-In addition to this introduction to impCentral, we have also prepared a set of FAQs to answer commonplace questions about the new system.
+In addition to this introduction to impCentral, we have also prepared a set of FAQs to answer commonplace questions about the system.

 impCentral should work on almost any desktop browser.
 However, only the following browser versions are formally supported and targeted for new features: